eugeneromero/kubernetes-terraform-demo/README.md

 ```
 terraform output
 ```
-If anything is not running, check the ingress container's logs in the `ingress-nginx` namespace, and the app container's logs in the `app` namespace.
+For troubleshooting, check the ingress container's logs in the `ingress-nginx` namespace, and the app container's logs in the `app` namespace.

 # Cleanup
 The easiest way to clean up all the created resources is by deleting the Azure resource group (adjust naming if needed):
 ```
 az group delete -n "terraform-kubernetes-demo"
 ```
+To perform a new test, all Terraform files in each directory can be cleaned by running the `tr` alias found in the Docker image.